Vaibhav0221/Household-Services-Application/README.md

 - He/she can accept/reject an assigned service request in respective service
 - Professional will exit the location after the service is closed by the customer

+### 3. Customer - An individual who has to book a service request

+- Customer can Login/Register
+- Cumtomer can View/ Search/ Book/ Close a respective service
+- He/she can give remarks to the Professional after closing the service

 ## File Structure

 ```bash